One Line Summary

 Synopsis

-Montagu Verity, elusive owner of the Emporium, invites a select few for an exclusive midnight sale.
-Among them sneaks Merry Clarke, determined to buy the perfect gift—and avoid her own ghosts.
-But once the doors seal, luxury becomes confinement.
-Phones vanish, snow thickens outside, and secrets unravel faster than ribbon.
-Cordani’s alternating timelines reveal how each guest earned their place on this deadly invite list.
-The Emporium itself becomes a character: beautiful, decadent, and merciless.
+Montagu Verity, the elusive owner of the Emporium, invites a select group for an exclusive midnight sale.
+Among them is Merry Clarke, determined to secure the perfect gift while keeping her own past at arm’s length.
+Once the doors seal, luxury becomes confinement.

 Analysis